Skip to main content

 Virtual Machine Configuration

-Configuration from Marketplace follows a similar process to deployment from a template, with some specificities:
+Configuration from the Marketplace follows a process similar to deployment from a template, with a few specifics:

-• System characteristics (OS, CPU, RAM) are predefined by the Marketplace image
+• System specifications (OS, CPU, RAM) are predefined by the Marketplace image

 • You can customize the VM name